 - If heartburn is a problem, propping the upper body with pillows can provide some relief.

-There’s a wide range of pregnancy body pillows out there—some are small and simple, others are so large they might necessitate getting a bigger bed.
+There’s a wide range of pregnancy pillows out there—some are small and simple, others are so large they might necessitate a bigger bed.
+Different maternity pillows offer differing levels of support and a number of uses during and after pregnancy.
+These are some of the best pregnancy pillows to help her get comfortable.

 Every product on Fatherly is independently selected by our editors, writers, and experts.
 If you click a link on our site and buy something, we may earn an affiliate commission.